haizelabs/nyc-ai-reading/README.md

 NYC AI Reading Group is an environment that is meant to be universally engaging for all participants.
 Please:
 - Listen with intent and respect to others' questions and suggestions
+- Do not monopolize the conversation
-- Come prepared; do not waste other people's time on banal questions
+- Come sufficiently prepared; do not waste other people's time on banal questions

 ## Contributing